jonnonz1/nz-statute-book/acts/public/2019/legislation-repeals-and-amendments-act-2019.md

   (b) Legislation (Recognition of Overseas Lawyers) Order 2014 as if made under section 137:
   (c) Legislation (Official Versions) Regulations 2015 as if made under section 147:
   (d) any order made under section 36C(3) of the Legislation Act 2012 as if made under section 147(1)﻿(d):
-  (e) any direction given under section 36E(4) of the Legislation Act 2012 as if made under section 76.
+  (e) any direction given under section 36E or 36F of the Legislation Act 2012 as if made under section 76.

 **Repeal of Reprint of Statutes Act 1931**